arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 - `TEI_EMBEDDING_ENDPOINT`: The endpoint for the TEI service.
 - `HUGGINGFACEHUB_API_TOKEN`: The API token for the Hugging Face Hub.
 - `TEI_EMBED_MODEL`: The model to use for the TEI service.
 Defaults to `BAAI/bge-base-en-v1.5`.
+- `EMBED_SOURCE_DOCUMENTS`: If set to True, the microservice will embed the source documents.
+Defaults to `True`.
+- `EMBED_NODES`: If set to True, the microservice will embed the nodes extracted from the source documents.
+Defaults to `False`.
+- `EMBED_RELATIONSHIPS`: If set to True, the microservice will embed the relationships extracted from the source documents.
+Defaults to `False`.

 OpenAI Configuration:
 **Note**: This configuration can replace the TGI and TEI services for text generation and embeddings.
 - `OPENAI_API_KEY`: The API key for the OpenAI service.
-- `OPENAI_EMBED_MODEL`: The embedding model to use for the OpenAI service.
-Defaults to `text-embedding-3-small`.
-- `OPENAI_EMBED_DIMENSIONS`: The embedding dimension for the OpenAI service.
-Defaults to `512`.
 - `OPENAI_CHAT_MODEL`: The chat model to use for the OpenAI service.
 Defaults to `gpt-4o`.
 - `OPENAI_CHAT_TEMPERATURE`: The temperature for the OpenAI service.
 Defaults to `0`.
+- `OPENAI_EMBED_MODEL`: The embedding model to use for the OpenAI service.
+Defaults to `text-embedding-3-small`.
+- `OPENAI_EMBED_DIMENSION`: The embedding dimension for the OpenAI service.
+Defaults to `768`.
+- `OPENAI_CHAT_ENABLED`: If set to True, the microservice will use the OpenAI service for text generation, as long as `OPENAI_API_KEY` is also set.
+Defaults to `True`.
+- `OPENAI_EMBED_ENABLED`: If set to True, the microservice will use the OpenAI service for text embeddings, as long as `OPENAI_API_KEY` is also set.
+Defaults to `True`.`

 [LangChain LLMGraphTransformer](https://api.python.langchain.com/en/latest/graph_transformers/langchain_experimental.graph_transformers.llm.LLMGraphTransformer.html) Configuration:
 - `SYSTEM_PROMPT_PATH`: The path to the system prompt text file.
 This can be used to specify the specific system prompt for the entity extraction and graph generation steps.